Pete Day

 Peter Day (born 1970) is an English recording/mixing engineer, record producer, and songwriter.
-Since the beginning of his musical career around 1987, he has been credited on numerous records from a diverse list of artists that includes Kylie, Sybil, Bananarama, Lisa Scott-Lee, Jason Donavon, and Rick Astley.
+Since the beginning of his musical career around 1987, he has been credited on numerous hit records from a diverse list of chart-topping artists that includes Kylie, Sybil, Bananarama, Lisa Scott-Lee, Jason Donavon, and Rick Astley.
 He is also known for his audio engineering with songwriting/ production trio SAW ('Stock Aitken Waterman').
-To date he is credited on 13 top ten hits; 6 of which reaching No. 1.
+This led to credits on esteemed records such as 'Band Aid II', which topped the UK singles charts for three weeks running.
+To date he is credited on 19 top ten hits; 8 of which reaching No. 1.

-He is a primary member of music production group/label Point4.

-He was born in 1970 in Merton, London, England, but brought up for the most part in Guildford, Surrey.